Blog

 RdSAP 10 refers to version 10 of the Reduced Data Standard Assessment Procedure (RdSAP), the method used in the UK to assess the energy performance of existing residential properties.
-It is a simplified version of SAP (Standard Assessment Procedure), designed specifically for older or already-built homes where full construction details may not be available.
+It is a simplified version of SAP (Standard Assessment Procedure), designed specifically for older or already-built homes.

 RdSAP 10 represents the most substantial update to the assessment methodology in years, requiring assessors to gather more detailed information during property visits.
 It will introduce expanded ventilation options, more detailed window measurement, noting wall types and constructions, the inclusion of air pressure test results, among other new metrics.